 Their product is used in 200 verticals and has endless use cases across industries.
 Each vertical requires a unique landing page reflecting the product’s relevant use cases for a productive ad.
 Every new landing page had to be created by the R&D team.

-Had to, because the R&D team created the landing page generator.
-This tool allows the Marketing team to create unique landing pages for every search term in their core and experimental budgets.
+They had to because the R&D team created the landing page generator.
+This tool allows the Marketing team to create unique landing pages for every search term in its core and experimental budgets.
 They can change images, font, locations of text at will, 24/7/365; developer not included.

 Always Asking for Directions